 ZHU recently released a mind blowing remix of Migos’ "Bad & Boujee," but now he is back with yet another single named “Nightcrawler."
 ZHU seems to have taken a much darker path with his new releases as compared to his previous songs like "Faded" and “In The Morning” with Kaskade.

-Coming back to “Nightcrawler,” one thing that can be guaranteed to the listener is the musical journey through various emotions.The place where the song shines is the way it is arranges 1980's retro-darkwave elements into a thumping beat.
+Coming back to “Nightcrawler,” one thing that can be guaranteed to the listener is the musical journey through various emotions.The place where the song shines is the way it is arranged 1980's retro-darkwave elements into a thumping beat.
 The chord stabs, while the piano, strings, and classic house beat pair with crisp & clear percussions and mixed retro vocals to give a rich musical experience.

 However, it seems as though that ZHU is looking to stir up controversy with this latest release.